Text boxes are interaction objects into which learners can enter text. They are a good way to test learner knowledge and collect information.

 To set up events and actions for the text box, access the Events – Actions section in the Properties pane.

-By default, text boxes have three events, including On Correct, On Incorrect, and On Timeout.
-You can add four other events, including On Text Enter (occurs when an entered value is submitted), On Incomplete, On Rollover, and On Rollout.
+By default, text boxes have three events, namely On Correct, On Incorrect, and On Timeout.
+You can add four other events, namely On Text Enter (occurs when users enter a text string), On Incomplete, On Rollover, and On Rollout.

 For more details, see Working with Events – Actions.